andre-massing/MA8502_NumPDE/chapter_01_preliminaries/function_spaces.md

 of the Riemann integral which makes sure that the set of so-called Lebesque-integrable functions turns into a Banach space when endowed with a suitable norm.
-Nowdays, in most standard text books, Lebesque integration theory is presented a part of the curriculum on *Measure and Integration theory*, see Chapter 9-10 in {cite}`Browder2012` for a quick introduction.
+Nowdays, in most standard text books, Lebesque integration theory is presented as part of the curriculum on *Measure and Integration theory*, see Chapter 9-10 in {cite}`Browder2012` for a quick introduction.
 To this end,